yarivShamash/todo-list/README.md

+## Backend

+The backend was written in python. to be continued..

+## Frontend

 # React + TypeScript + Vite

 A home project of a TODO list generated with a minimal setup to get React working in Vite with HMR and some ESLint rules.